rubygems/bundler-site/source/docs/bundler_workflow.md

 ---
-title: Recommended Workflow with Version Control
+title: Bundler Workflow
 ---

+## Bundler Workflow

-# Recommended Workflow with Version Control
+### Recommended Workflow with Version Control

 In general, when working with an application managed with bundler, you should use the following workflow: